If you are taking your dog outdoors in varying weather conditions, a key to keeping them safe is with a jacket layering system.

 The Principles of Layering Your Dog Clothes

-Think of a protection system for your dog similar to layering clothing for people.
+Think of a jacket layering system for your dog similar to layering clothing for people.

 This layering system typically consists of a:

 This can serve as a light layer of warmth on its own or can be combined with multiple layers to provide some extra oomph.

 Some fabrics also wick sweat away from your dog’s body.

 This layer, when placed over the base layer, helps to retain a dog’s body heat.

 If a dog needs a little more warmth than the base layer provides, but two layers would be too much, you can use the middle layer on its own.